Sensitive Data Exposure

 Introduction

-It is necessary to beware of the data being returned to user before proceeding with returning the data.
-For an example, if an ajax hook is implemented to return the post information, it is necessary to check whether the post is publicly accessible for unauthenticated users.
+It is necessary to be aware of the data being returned to the user before proceeding with returning the data.
+For example, if an Ajax hook is implemented to return the post information, it is necessary to check whether the post is publicly accessible for unauthenticated users.
 For higher privileged users like administrators, any post type can be returned.
-Apply a manual logic check for all the features that include retrieval of data is necessary.
+Apply a manual logic check for all the features that require the retrieval of data.

 add_action("wp_ajax_nopriv_view_course", "view_course");